A One Man Board Game Buyer’s Guide (Part I)

 Settlers of Catan

 Settlers is in an odd place nowadays.
 It was the game that first broke German-style gaming in America, and it has been successful enough to reach a certain level of critical mass.
-I have even began seeing Catan at the houses of friends who normally would only have Monopoly and Scrabble in their game closets and have certainly never heard of term “German” gaming.
+I have even began seeing Catan at the houses of friends who normally would only have Monopoly and Scrabble in their game closets and have certainly never heard of the term “German” gaming.
 Nonetheless, Settlers has a surprisingly low BGG ranking, and I have the sense that much of the hard-core crowd has moved on from Settlers to more complex games like Puerto Rico and Caylus.
 It may now be a victim of its own success, which is a shame because Settlers of Catan is a brilliant, brilliant game, superior to all but a handful of games on this list.
 Three elements of the design stick out in my mind.
 First, the pure simplicity of the mechanics, which almost anyone can grasp within a few minutes.
 No hidden modifiers exist that need to be remembered, and almost all the rules are spelled out on the board and cards in an intuitive way.
 Second, the embrace of randomness, both for the map layout and during the game itself.
 Having a random map greatly extends replayability, and random resource generation nicely avoids the “perfect information” problem from which many Germany games suffer.
 Finally, trading has always been a rich game mechanic, and Settlers is built for trading.
-Isolationists will almost never win, making Settlers is one of the most socially interactive German games.
+Isolationists will almost never win, making Settlers one of the most socially interactive German games.
 No game collection should be without it.

 Grade: A (BGG: 7.73)